fusionpbx/fusionpbx-docs/source/additional_information/nat.rst

 Static IP
 ^^^^^^^^^^^^^^^
-FusionPBX is behind NAT and you have a static public IP address.
+FusionPBX is behind NAT and you have a static public IP address and you have phones on the same network and/or outside the network.

 * autonat:xxx.xxx.xxx.xxx
+* If you don't register a gateway to the carrier you may need to port forward SIP and RTP.

 UPnP or PMP